cj1128/handmade-hero/README.md

 ### Day 103: Card-like Normal Map Reflections

-In a 2D perspective, the things are intentionally wrong, because the art wants them to be different.
+In a 2D perspective, things are intentionally wrong, because the art wants them to be different.

 - Fix `DrawRectangleSlowly`
   - Calculate the correct screenSpaceUV
   - Add `z` in environment_map
+  - Set `z` for environment maps
 - There are two types of cards:
   - lying-down card
   - standing-up card
+- Define `MakeSphereDiffuseMap`
+- TODO: The mechanism of lighting is very confusing for me now, need to review them later.